-If you're using Visualforce pages, the existing hard-coded paths won't work.
-You must update the paths with the correct URL for your community.
+If you're using Visualforce pages, the existing hard-coded paths don't work.
+Update the paths with the correct URL for your community.

 Apex Triggers

 If your org has Apex triggers on Chatter posts or comments, when you enable Communities the triggers automatically apply to all communities created within your org.
 If you want the triggers to apply to a certain community or your internal org only, you must update the trigger with code that returns the community ID.